TimothyYW/Rainbow-six-siege-lore/README.md

 ![Newsletter page](assets/screenshots/wireframe-three.jpg)

-The sketches are used to ensure the structure of the website, but as can be seen that games page has been simplfied to fitting all the image in the read me.md.
+The sketches are used to ensure the structure of the website, but as can be seen the games page has been simplfied to fi all the images in the read me.md.

 # Future update and plan

-For the update will be continue update the content as year and season progressing
+Update will be continue as year progresses.

-Creating a data base of operators biography
+Creating a page that is dedicated operators biography.

-Adding a drop-down menu for games page
+Adding a drop-down menu for the games page.

 # Testing